feature-image

 It’s never easy to replace a 3x MVP, especially someone who slashed 53 HRs at .331 last year.
 Still, the Yankees are not left behind.

 Reportedly, Spencer Jones is getting recalled again to add to the Yankees’ firepower.
-Last time, he was promoted in May but went for 4-for-24 with 12 strikeouts and failed to hit a home run.
+Last time, he was promoted in May but went 4-for-24 with 12 strikeouts and failed to hit a home run.
 Aaron Judge’s sudden injury opened another opportunity for Jones.
 He has 13 homers from 43 games in the minors this season, and replicating the same in the majors would be enough for the team.

 However, a single Spencer Jones would not be enough to replace Aaron Judge, and we wouldn’t be surprised if the Yankees target the trade deadline for some external help.

 One name could be the Orioles’ Taylor Ward.
-Although he scored just 2 homers so far this season, he crushed 36 last year.
+Although he scored just two homers so far this season, he crushed 36 last year.
 So, the power is there, which the Yankees could leverage.
 It would be interesting to see if the Yankees’ divisional rival would agree to get the deal done by the trade deadline.
 Till then, internal fixes could only help New York deal with the Aaron Judge challenge.

 Written by